 Balayage vs. Ombré: What's The Difference and Which is Best For You?

-Do you speak “hair color?”
-It seems as if you reach the point where you think you understand all the terms, and then a new word comes along.
+Are you fluent in hair color?
+It feels like you reach the point where you think you understand all the terms, and then a new word comes along.
+And you’re mystified once again.
 First there was ombré.
 Then balayage.
 Then foilayage and sombré.
-Yikes!
-Never fear.
-The pros at Matrix are fluent when it comes to hair color and they’re more than happy to translate for you!
+It’s a lot!
+But all isn’t lost: The pros at Matrix are native hair color speakers and they’re more than happy to translate for you.
+From dark hair lighter ends (in other words, dark hair on top, light on bottom, hair color ombré balayage, to ombré hair definition, we’ll cover it all.
+Class is in session: Let’s get started.

 Ombré or balayage?
 What’s the difference and how do you choose?